-- H-type vibration: - One electrically-driven compensator can be installed in the longitudinal centre point of the engine - ^o Two phase-synchronised electrically-driven compensators can be applied, one at each end of the engine - X-type vibration: - Two counterphase-synchronised electrically-driven compensators are necessary, one at each end of the engine.
+- H-type vibration: - ^o One electrically-driven compensator can be installed in the longitudinal centre point of the engine - ^o Two phase-synchronised electrically-driven compensators can be applied, one at each end of the engine - X-type vibration: - Two counterphase-synchronised electrically-driven compensators are necessary, one at each end of the engine.

-Electrically-driven compensators can only compensate one harmonic excitation frequency at a time.
+NOTE Project-specific engine reinforcements must be approved by WinGD prior to installation.
+NOTE Electrically-driven compensators can only compensate one harmonic excitation frequency at a time.